Disclaimer: I don't own the show or the song lyrics at the end. Song is 'Hallelujah'

 A voice cut through the gloom almost immediately, it was hoarse and desperate, determined and it was Sam.

 "DEAN!
 No!
 No!"

 Dean's head shot up in complete shock, and he looked around frantically for his brother.
 Confusion settled onto his tired face when he saw nothing.
 He was still alone.
-Must be demons, he thought brokenly.
-They were already giving him false hope.
+Demons, he thought brokenly.
+They were already fucking with him.

 It was torture of the worst kind.

 "You can't have him, YOU CAN'T HAVE HIM!"

 Only this time, the words were accompanied by a blinding flash of white light.
 Dean was aware of Sam's voice and the furious screams of Hell before everything went black.

 His return to consciousness was slow, and painful.
 Dean sucked in a ragged breath of air, he could feel his heart pounding against his ribs, could smell the tang of copper in the air and he could hear…hear Bobby?

 Eyes snapping open, Dean realized that he was lying on his back, staring up into the bloodless face of Bobby Singer, who was muttering to himself with his fingers pressed up against Dean's neck.